justv316/GameSettings_MCM/docs/GameSettings.md

 	* Description: Adjusting this value, alters all weapon damage proportionately.
 	* This variable has no effect on spell damage.
 	* Example: a value of 1.5 will triple the damage of all weapons, in the game.
 A sword with 10 damage, will become a 30 damage sword.
 The altered value will display correctly in the game text.

+10. fCombatHitConeAngle
+	* Default: 35.00
+	* Description: Is either the range from an actor's center that an attack can be aimed and count as a successful hit, or the vertical/horizontal range of attacks.
+Either way, a smaller number causes attacks to have to be aimed more accurately at an actor for them to connect.
+The confusion comes from the fact that, with a number of around 20 or less, attacks that strike the edge of an actor will pass through them without connecting.
+The number setting seems to represent degrees.
+A setting of 45, for example, should allow an actor within a 45 degree arc of the crosshair to be struck by the player's attack.

 </details>